suncoast-devs/handbook/lessons/cs-control-flow/index.md

   // Code if the condition is true
 }
 else {
-  // code if the condition is false
+  // Code if the condition is false
 }
 ```